konveyor/enhancements/enhancements/migration-waves/README.md

 - **Name**: Optional.
 String with the name of the wave.
 - **Start date**: Mandatory.
 Date picker.
 - **End date**: Mandatory.
 Date picker.
 - **Stakeholders**: Optional.
 Dropdown, multiple selection.
 Values will be the list of available stakeholders in the instance.
 Stakeholders to associate directly to the migration wave.
 When an application is assigned to a migration wave, all of its associated stakeholders get transitively associated to the wave.
-By associating them directly through this field, they will appear with no role in the Stakeholders compound expandable section.
+By associating them directly through this field, they will appear with no role in the Stakeholders compound expandable section, unless they are transitively associated by an application, in which case the role will be displayed.
 - **Stakeholder Groups**: Optional.
 Dropdown, multiple selection.
 Values will be the list of available stakeholder groups in the instance.
 Stakeholder groups to associate directly to the migration wave.
-By associating a Stakeholder Group to a migration wave through this field, all the associated stakeholders in the group will appear with no role in the Stakeholders compound expandable section.
+By associating a Stakeholder Group to a migration wave through this field, all the associated stakeholders in the group will appear with no role in the Stakeholders compound expandable section, unless they are transitively associated by an application, in which case the role will be displayed.

 ![Migration Waves view - Create wave](images/migration-waves-create.png?raw=true "Migration Waves view - Create wave")